 Keto Flu is not flu but it characterizes one.
 Though temporary and just usually lasts for about 3-5 days, the symptoms can be unpleasant when left untreated.
 The Keto Flu withdrawal-like symptoms are our body’s response to the unique production of energy the Keto diet triggers.

 Normally, our body produces energy by burning glucose; a kind of sugar that can be found in carbohydrate-rich food.
 Keto diet is normally rich in fat, low in carbohydrates or carbs and medium in protein.
-With carbohydrate in its all-time low level, the body resorts to the secondary form of producing energy which(100) is the burning of the fat.
+With carbohydrates in its all-time low level, the body resorts to the secondary form of producing energy which(100) is the burning of the fat.
 With the Keto diet, it burns fat instead of carbohydrates to produce energy.
 The constant immersion in this diet trains your body to burn fat first which ideally leads to a slim figure.
 This unique occurrence to our body is adapted, thus the appearance of Keto Flu in the first few days.

 But how do you know you have a Keto Flu?